-On August 29, 2018, the Board of Directors of the Company declared a dividend of one preferred share purchase right (a "Right") for each share of Common Stock of the Company outstanding on August 29, 2018 (the "Record Date") to the stockholders of record on that date.
-In connection with the distribution of the Rights, the Company entered into a Rights Agreement (the "Rights Agreement"), dated as of August 29, 2018, between the Company and Continental Stock Transfer & Trust Company, as Rights Agent.
-Each Right entitles the registered holder to purchase from the Company one one-hundredth of a share of Class A Preferred Stock, Series One, par value \$0.01 per share ("Preferred Stock"), of the Company at a price of \$24.78 per one one-hundredth of a share of Preferred Stock represented by a Right (the "Purchase Price"), subject to adjustment.
+On August 29, 2018, the Board of Directors of the Company declared a dividend of one preferred share purchase right (a "Right") for each share of common stock, par value \$0.01 per share ("Common Stock"), of the Company outstanding on August 29, 2018 to the stockholders of record on that date.
+In connection with the distribution of the Rights, the Company entered into a Rights Agreement, dated as of August 29, 2018, between the Company and Continental Stock Transfer & Trust Company, as "Rights Agent".
+Each Right entitled the registered holder to purchase from the Company one one-hundredth of a share of Class A Preferred Stock, Series One, par value \$0.01 per share ("Preferred Stock"), of the Company at a price of \$24.78 per one one-hundredth of a share of Preferred Stock represented by a Right, subject to adjustment.

-On August 30, 2019, the Company entered into a settlement and release agreement (the "Settlement Agreement") with Zeff Capital, L.P., Zeff Holding Company, LLC, Daniel Zeff, QAR Industries, Inc., Robert Fitzgerald, Fintech Consulting LLC and Tajuddin Haslani (collectively, the "Investor Parties"), pursuant to which the Company agreed to, among other things, amend and restate the Rights Agreement to provide that a "Distribution Date" (as defined below) shall not occur as a result of any request by any of the Investor Parties calling for a special meeting pursuant to Article II, Section 5 of the Amended and Restated By-Laws of the Company in accordance with the terms of the Settlement Agreement.
-(See Note 7, "Other Matters.")
+On August 30, 2019, the Company entered into a settlement and release agreement (the "Settlement Agreement") with Zeff Capital, L.P., Zeff Holding Company, LLC, Daniel Zeff, QAR Industries, Inc., Robert Fitzgerald, Fintech Consulting LLC and Tajuddin Haslani (collectively, the "Investor Parties"), pursuant to which the Company agreed to, among other things, amend and restate the Rights Agreement to provide that a "Distribution Date" (as defined below) shall not occur as a result of any request by any of the Investor Parties calling for a special meeting pursuant to Article II.
+Section 5 of the Amended and Restated By-Laws of the Company in accordance with the terms of the Settlement Agreement (See Note 7, "Other Matters.").
+Pursuant to the Settlement Agreement, the Company amended and restated the Rights Agreement on September 3, 2019 (the "A&R Rights Agreement") to confirm that a Distribution Date (as defined in the A&R Rights Agreement) shall not occur as a result of any request by any of the Investor Parties for a special meeting of the Company's stockholders.